This hearty cabbage casserole has all the flavors of stuffed cabbage rolls but requires much less work.

 One of the best things about this casserole is how easy it is to make.
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

 You start by cooking ground beef, onions, garlic, and spices in olive oil.
-(Photos 1,2).
+Add the tomatoes and shredded cabbage and cook until the cabbage is tender.

-Transfer the mixture to a greased casserole dish.
-Top with more cheese.
-(Photo 5).
+Turn the heat off and stir in shredded cheddar.
+Transfer the mixture to a greased casserole dish and top it with more cheese.

 Bake the casserole until the cheese is browned, 20-30 minutes, in a 400°F oven.
-(Photos 6,7).

-Expert Tip
+Recipe Tip

 When the casserole is ready, some liquid will be on the bottom.
 After the casserole has cooled off a little, you can carefully tip the baking dish into the sink and drain some of it off.
-But it's OK to just leave it in the pan.
+But it's OK to just leave it in the pan!

 Recipe FAQs